ValentinMinder/catstagram/specs_report/README.md

 - in their profile (username, avatar_url, biography)
 - in their cats' profile (catname, city, description, birth_time)
-- in the photo they uploaded (caption, cats tagged, hashtags tagged).
-The url cannot be changed though.
-If a user wish to change photo, it has to delete this one and upload a new one, as likes/hashtags/cats tagged may not be relevant to the new photo.
+- in a photo they uploaded (caption, cats tagged, hashtags tagged).
+They cannot change the image URL though.
+If a user wishes to change photos, they have to delete the current one and upload a new one, as likes/hashtags/cats tagged may not be relevant to the new photo.

 Users may remove a photo, a profile of a cat they own, or even their whole profile (deleting all data from their photos and cats).

-As the admin has CRUD rights on everything, it can do everything a user can on all users' data.
-Moreover, it has special CRUD rights (in that sense, edit means all CRUD actions)
+As the admin has CRUD rights on everything, they can do everything a user can on all users' data.
+Moreover, they have special CRUD rights (in that sense, edit means all CRUD actions)

-- The admin sets the `banned_until` field and resets the `report_count` field
+- They can set the `banned_until` field and reset the `report_count` field
-- A cat that is not owned is only editable by the admin
+- A cat without an owner is only editable by an admin
-- The admin may asign cats to an owner, or remove ownership
+- They may assign cats to an owner, or remove ownership
-- The admin assignes roles
+- They may assign roles
-- The admin edits hashtags
+- They may edit hashtags

 ### Iterations plan